 His writing accomplishments include one book, Not One Little Child: A Biblical Critique of Calvinism, originally published in 2009 by CrossBooks, republished by WestBow Press in 2016, his copyrighted Doctor of Ministry Professional Project (2000), “A Pastoral Ministry Approach for Developing a Biblical Response to Channeling and Its Principal Tenets,” two articles on the website of the North American Mission Board, “A Closer Look at New Age Channeling: An Overview,” and “A New Age Glossary,” multiple articles posted at SBC Today, and others published by The Baptist Messenger (the Oklahoma Baptist state paper) and Religious Herald (the Virginia Baptist state paper).
 Additionally, he has a number of other articles posted on the First Baptist Church website at www.pryorfbc.org, using the "Resources" link above, as well as an unpublished manuscript entitled, “A Practical and Homiletical Examination of the Book of Zephaniah.”

 He married his high school sweetheart, Joyce McConnell, December 16, 1977.
 She has been very active in women’s and children’s ministries as well as adult choir.
-Mike and Joyce have two sons, Michael, Jr. and Matthew, and four grandchildren, Blakeley, Boston, Saylor, and Landrey.
+Mike and Joyce have two sons, Michael, Jr. and Matthew, and five grandchildren, Blakeley, Boston, Saylor, Landrey, and Nash.

 Michael, Jr., a Broadcast Journalism graduate of Oklahoma State University, lives in Owasso, Oklahoma, with his wife, Kassi (Lea) Cox, who is also a graduate of Oklahoma State University.
 They have two daughters, Blakeley and Saylor, and one son, Boston.
 Michael, Jr. and his wife are members of First Baptist Church of Broken Arrow, Oklahoma, where Michael is a deacon and drummer in their praise bands.